-Acme Corporation is a company based in the US that needs to send a SWIFT payment to Jane Smith in Germany.
-Acme’s bank, like most in the world, can process SWIFT messages via ISO20022 to move money programatically on their behalf.
+Madrid Energy is a company based in Spain that needs to send a SEPA payment to Kylian Mbappé, also in Spain.
+Madrid Energy’s bank, like most in Europe, can process SEPA messages via ISO20022 to move money programatically on their behalf.
 We’ll use iso20022.js to do this.

 In order to transmit bank payments programatically, you must have direct transmission enabled with your corporate bank.
 If you have any questions about this, don’t hesitate to reach out to payments@woodside.sh.